 There is essentially no difference between a coin swap and token swap.
 The only difference is in the semantics discussed above.
 Take for example CasinoCoin (CSX), a standalone currency currently going through the process of a swap.
 CasinoCoin is moving from a Litecoin-based blockchain to a Ripple-based blockchain to facilitate faster transaction speeds, better security, but also to increase the coin supply.
 This process has been referred to as both a coin swap and a token swap.

 Most coin swaps will be handled the way CSX is handling their transition.
 Original coins need to be stored in their original wallet.
 If coins are stored on a third-party exchange, they then need to be transferred from the exchange to the old wallet.
-From this point users need to download the new wallet, and acquire a coin swap address.
-How the coin swap address is distributed may vary from project to project, but in this case it is generated in the new CSX wallet.
+From this point, users need to download the new wallet and acquire a coin swap address.
+How the coin swap address is distributed may vary from project to project, but in this case, it is generated in the new CSX wallet.
 Lastly, the user sends the old coins to the coin swap address generated by the new wallet.
 The corresponding coin’s development team determines the time it takes to receive the new coins.
 For comparison, QTUM was an ERC-20 token that recently went through a swap that was handled in a very similar way.
 The only difference here is the fact that QTUM was classified as an ERC-20 token running on the Ethereum blockchain.

 Although coins are occasionally left on an exchange during the swap process, it’s not particularly safe for some coins.
 For some projects, users may not be required to transfer coins directly between their wallets.
-However, their coins are at risk of becoming stuck on an exchange during the swap process.
+However, their coins are at risk of becoming stuck in an exchange during the swap process.
 In contrast, direct coin swaps with one’s personal wallet are typically quick and seamless.
 The difference in speed can be attributed to the time it takes for developers to notify the exchange and for the exchange to expedite the process.

 Okay, so What’s An Atomic Swap?